akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/implement_crud.md

 - *NodeServicePolicies / beforeDeleteNode*

 For this tutorial I prefer *afterCreateVersion* over *onUpdateNode* because the latter gets also fired when a property of the node / document is updated.
-In a usecase where we transfer content to Liferay with more medadata then simply the documents name, then the decision could be different.
+In a usecase where we transfer content to Liferay with more medadata then simply the documents name, the decision could be different.

 *afterCreateVersion* is triggered when a new version of a document is uploaded to the repository.
 So let's go for it with JAVA.
 I prefer JAVA instead of (the also possible) Javascript.
 But thats just my opinion.